 Welcome to the all new Caninest Subscribe now for the latest in the dog world.

-Dog Ear Types
+Dog Ear Shapes and Types

 There are a variety of different ear shapes and sizes in the canine world.
 Here are some of the basics with brief descriptions and examples of breeds with each ear shape.